SoulsNG/BalatroSaves/README.md

 # BalatroSaves

 BalatroSaves is an unofficial script for convinient Balatro steam and android save files syncing.
-The script allows you to transfer your steam save files (even the currently played run know as save.jkr) to your phone and vice versa automatically with just the push of... two buttons.
+The script allows you to transfer your steam save files (even the currently played run also known as save.jkr) to your phone and vice versa, automatically with just the push of... two buttons.

 ## How does the script work?